Search for boosted dark matter with high-Z material in underground experiments: Boosted dark matter scattering into excited dark matter

 \section{Boosted dark matter scattering into excited dark matter}

-When the energy transfer between $\phi_2$ and nucleus is about a few tens of MeV, the scattering is elastic and we assume the target atom is a scalar boson (its spin is not important).
+When the energy transfer between $\psi_2$ and nucleus is about a few tens of MeV, the scattering is elastic and we assume the target atom is a scalar boson (its spin is not important).
 The vertex read

 where $q^2$ is the momentum transfer squared, $P_{i,f}$ are the target atom's initial and final state 4-vectors, $F(q^2)$ accounts for the $q^2$-dependent form factors.

-Suppose the scattering process is $\phi_2(E_2)+T(m_T) \to \phi_1(E_1)+T(E_T)$, where $T$ denotes the target atom with mass $m_T$ and the particle's energy is indicated in the parentheses, the differential scattering cross section can be then expressed as
+As illustrated in Fig. \ref{fig:feyn}, the scattering process is $\psi_2(E_2)+N(m_N) \to \psi_1(E_1)+N(E_N)$, where $N$ denotes the target atom with mass $m_N$ and the particle's energy is indicated in the parentheses.
+The differential scattering cross section can be then expressed as

-where $\alpha$ is the fine structure constant, $t=-q^2=2m_T(E_2 - E_1)\geq 0$, and $G_2(t)$ is an overall elastic form factor defined as in \cite{FF_1,FF_2,FF_3},
+where $\alpha$ is the fine structure constant, $t=-q^2=2m_N(E_2 - E_1)\geq 0$, and $G_2(t)$ is an overall elastic form factor defined as in \cite{FF_1,FF_2,FF_3},

 where the first term accounts for the atomic form factor due to electron screening, and the second one for the nuclear elastic form factor.
 According to the simple parameterization in \cite{FF_1}, $a=111.7 Z^{-1/3}/m_e$, and $d=0.164 A^{-2/3}$ GeV$^2$ with $A$ being the target atomic mass number.
 There is also an inelastic scattering part whose contribution is small and can be neglected at low momentum transfer, since we are focusing on the enhanced coherent scattering.
 The upper and lower bounds for $t$ read